Canonical metrics on holomorphic Courant algebroids: Introduction

 \begin{customthm}{\ref{th:bounded}} Let $X$ be a compact complex surface endowed with an exact Bott-Chern algebroid $Q$.
 There is at most one solution of the Calabi system in a positive Aeppli class $\sigma \in \Sigma_Q(\RR)$ on $Q$.
 Furthermore, if such a solution exists, the dilaton functional $M$ is bounded from above on $B_\sigma^+$. \end{customthm}

 By Definition \ref{def:stringholCour}, the hypothesis that $Q$ is exact is equivalent to the condition $G = \{1\}$ for the principal bundle $P$.
-Consequently, in the setup of holomorphic Courant algebroids, Theorem \ref{th:Hopfintro} can be stated as follows: if $Q$ is exact, there is at most one solution of the twisted Hull-Strominger system on each positive Aeppli class.
-We expect that this uniqueness result holds for the equations \eqref{eq:twistedStromholintro} on arbitrary Bott-Chern algebroids.
-In this generality, we also expect that the boundedness of the dilaton functional is closely related to the existence of solutions of the Calabi system, and in Section \ref{subsec:Calabi} we give some evidence in this direction.
-It is interesting to notice that, when $Q$ is exact, the functional $M$ can be formulated in an arbitrary \emph{strong K\"ahler with torsion} manifold, and it has a critical point if and only if the manifold is K\"ahler (see Section \ref{subsec:Calabi}).
+In this situation, the functional $M$ can be formulated in an arbitrary \emph{strong K\"ahler with torsion} manifold and it admits a critical point if and only if the manifold is K\"ahler.
+More precisely, its critical points are K\"ahler solutions of the Calabi problem (see Proposition \ref{prop:extremaexactcase}).
+We expect that the previous result holds for the Calabi system on arbitrary Bott-Chern algebroids endowed with a hermitian metric.
+It is interesting to notice that, in the setup of holomorphic Courant algebroids, Theorem \ref{th:Hopfintro} can be stated as follows: if $Q$ is exact, there is at most one solution of the twisted Hull-Strominger system on each positive Aeppli class.
+We also expect that this uniqueness result holds for the equations \eqref{eq:twistedStromholintro} on arbitrary Bott-Chern algebroids.

 Section \ref{sec:linear} is devoted to study the linear theory for the twisted Hull-Strominger system and the Calabi system on a Bott-Chern algebroid $Q$, showing that the linearization of the equations restricted to an Aeppli class \eqref{eq:twistedStromholredexp} induces a Fredholm operator.
-For the case of the Calabi system we prove that this operator has index zero and provide a Fredholm alternative: either it has a non-trivial finite-dimensional kernel, or it is invertible.
+For the case of the Calabi system we prove that the corresponding operator has index zero and provide a Fredholm alternative: either it has a non-trivial finite-dimensional kernel, or it is invertible.
 As an application, we study the existence of solutions under deformations of $(X,Q)$.
-To state our next result, we use that there is an inclusion (see Remark \ref{rem:LieinKer})
+To state our next result, we use that there is an inclusion

-where $\cL$ (see \eqref{eq:FredholmLsigma0}) denotes the linearization of the Calabi system, $(\Lie \Aut Q)^*$ is a Lie subalgebra of the infinitesimal automorphisms of $Q$, and $d \colon \Omega^1 \to \Omega^2$ is the exterior differential acting on forms.
-We denote by $(\Ker d)^\perp$ the orthogonal complement of $\Ker d$ in the domain of $\cL$ (for the $L^2$ metric induced by a given solution of the Calabi system).
+where $\cL$ (see \eqref{eq:FredholmLsigma0}) denotes the linearization of the Calabi system, and $d \colon \Omega^1 \to \Omega^2$ is the exterior differential acting on forms.